 1.1 Form of Underwriting Agreement between VirnetX Holding Corporation and Gilford Securities Incorporated.
-(9) 2.1 Agreement and Plan of Merger of PASW, Inc., a Delaware corporation, and PASW, Inc., a California corporation dated May 25, 2007.(1) 2.2 Certificate of Merger filed with the Secretary of State of the State of Delaware on May 30, 2007.(1) 2.3 Agreement and Plan of Merger and Reorganization among PASW, Inc., VirnetX Acquisition, Inc. and VirnetX, Inc. dated as of June 12, 2007.(1) 3.1 Amended and Restated Certificate of Incorporation of the Company.
+(9) 2.1 Agreement and Plan of Merger of PASW, Inc., a Delaware corporation, and PASW, Inc., a California corporation dated May 25, 2007.
+(1) 2.2 Certificate of Merger filed with the Secretary of State of the State of Delaware on May 30, 2007.
+(1) 2.3 Agreement and Plan of Merger and Reorganization among PASW, Inc., VirnetX Acquisition, Inc. and VirnetX, Inc. dated as of June 12, 2007.
+(1) 3.1 Amended and Restated Certificate of Incorporation of the Company.
 (1) 3.2 Amended and Restated Bylaws of the Company.
 (2) 4.1 Form of Warrant Agency Agreement by and between VirnetX Holding Corporation and Corporate Stock Transfer, Inc. as Warrant Agent.
 (9) 4.2 Form of Underwriter's Warrant.
 (9) 5.1 Opinion of Orrick, Herrington & Sutcliffe LLP.
-10.1 Form of Indemnification Agreement, dated as of July 5, 2007, by and between the Company and each of Kendall Larsen, Edmund C. Munger, Scott C. Taylor, Michael F. Angelo, Thomas M. O'Brien and William E. Sliney.(1) 10.2 Patent License and Assignment Agreement by and between the Company and Science Applications International Corporation, dated as of August 12, 2005.(1) 10.3 Security Agreement by and between the Company and Science Applications International Corporation, dated as of August 12, 2005.(1) 10.4 Amendment No. 1 to Patent License and Assignment Agreement by and between the Company and Science Applications International Corporation, dated as of November 2, 2006.(1) 10.5 Assignment Agreement between the Company and Science Applications International Corporation, dated as of December 21, 2006.(1) 10.6 Professional Services Agreement by and between the Company and Science Applications International Corporation, dated as of August 12, 2005.
-(1) 10.7 Voting Agreement among the Company and certain of its stockholders, dated as of December 12, 2007.(4) 10.8 Amendment No. 2 to Patent License and Assignment Agreement by and between VirnetX, Inc. and Science Applications International Corporation dated as of March 12, 2008.
-(5) 10.9 IP Brokerage Agreement by and between ipCapital Group, Inc. and VirnetX, Inc., effective as of March 13, 2008.
-(5) 10.10 Engagement Letter by and between VirnetX Holding Corporation and ipCapital Group, Inc. dated March 12, 2008.
-(5) 10.11 2007 Stock Plan and related agreements.
-(6) 10.12 Lease Agreement by and between the Company and Granite Creek Business Center, dated as of March 15, 2006, as amended in April 2007 and April 2008.
-(7) II-7
+10.1 Form of Indemnification Agreement, dated as of July 5, 2007, by and between the Company and each of Kendall Larsen, Edmund C. Munger, Scott C. Taylor, Michael F. Angelo, Thomas M. O'Brien and William E. Sliney.(1) 10.2 Patent License and Assignment Agreement by and between the Company and Science Applications International Corporation, dated as of August 12, 2005.(1) 10.3 Security Agreement by and between the Company and Science Applications International Corporation, dated as of August 12, 2005.(1) 10.4 Amendment No. 1 to Patent License and Assignment Agreement by and between the Company and Science Applications International Corporation, dated as of November 2, 2006.(1) 10.5 Assignment Agreement between the Company and Science Applications International Corporation, dated as of December 21, 2006.(1) 10.6 Professional Services Agreement by and between the Company and Science Applications International Corporation, dated as of August 12, 2005.(1) 10.7 Voting Agreement among the Company and certain of its stockholders, dated as of December 12, 2007.(4) 10.8 Amendment No. 2 to Patent License and Assignment Agreement by and between VirnetX, Inc. and Science Applications International Corporation, dated as of March 12, 2008.
+(5)

+- 10.10 Engagement Letter by and between VirnetX Holding Corporation and ipCapital Group, Inc. dated March 12, 2008.
+(5) - 10.11 2007 Stock Plan and related agreements.
+(6) - 10.12 Lease Agreement by and between the Company and Granite Creek Business Center, dated as of March 15, 2006, as amended in April 2007 and April 2008.
+(7)